Streaming Challenges and Optimization NeedsJune 24, 2020

 While it used to be that capital expenditures (capex) were top of mind for most streaming projects, the shift towards cloud-based services has lowered capex upfront costs.
 As a result, operational costs (opex) have now moved up on business concern lists, followed closely by new ways to monetize content.

-To accommodate the shift towards software as a service (SaaS) applications, we offer our fully managed Wowza Streaming Cloud Service, as well as our self-managed Wowza Streaming Engine software — which can be deployed on premises or in the cloud.
+To accommodate the shift towards software as a service (SaaS) applications, we offer our fully managed Wowza Video platform, as well as our self-managed Wowza Streaming Engine software — which can be deployed on premises or in the cloud.
 Some customers opt to take a hybrid approach by integrating both products into their streaming workflow.
 Our Professional Services team can take both cost and monetization concerns into account when implementing a solution and talk through your business concerns.

 Respondents with higher viewership and/or revenue goals are more likely to engage professional services.